 Moving on from media work was what led Bridge grad Dieko Adewole, from the U.K., to start anew and build a career in TEFL abroad.
 Currently, she’s an English teacher to kids at an academy and to adult professionals as a freelancer in Brussels, Belgium.
-She fills us in on how a series of jobs led her to land an ESL teaching position, her favorite class activities for children, and how she adjusted to teaching English online when the pandemic began.
+She discusses how a series of jobs led her to land an ESL teaching position, her favorite class activities for children, and how she has adjusted to teaching English online.

 Hi, Dieko!
 Can you share a bit about yourself?

 I’m from the U.K. I studied Media Arts, specializing in Documentary Filmmaking for Radio and Television.
 I worked in television for a few years; I started out as a runner and eventually began working in Africa as a TV producer.
 I also did a lot of red carpet shows with Nigerian celebrities and some international ones — it was a lot of fun.

 I was also an au pair in Toulouse, France when I was still in university.
 It was one of the best experiences I’ve had.
 The family was lovely, and although I had no formal teacher training, the children were able to pick up so much from the few weeks I spent there.

 How did you switch to the English teaching field?